 Rooms at all of these guesthouses are clean and comfortable and staying in a local accommodation is an experience you’ll never forget.
 The yurt at Alakol Eco-Center is an excellent option as well!

 Once you’ve found your accommodation and are settled in, head off to the Jyrgalan Destination Marketing Office.
 Currently, this is at the Alakol Eco-Center Guesthouse.
-If you’re looking to hire a guide and/or a horse for the trek, you can visit the Alakol Eco Center, contact Tynch at [email protected] or check out the Destination Jyrgalan Facebook Page.
+If you’re looking to hire a guide and/or a horse for the trek, you can visit the Alakol Eco Center, contact Tynch at [email protected] or check out the new Destination Jyrgalan website.

 Here are the details of the Keskenkija Loop Trail, which is considered an intermediate trek.